 Any parent can help their student stay on track with the course calendar.
 Encouragement and accountability are two things that parents can offer their students!

-There are a few study groups in the Twin Cities area listed below.
+There are a few study groups in the Twin Cities.
 These groups are independent and not affiliated with University of Northwestern.
 You may check with a school counselor or homeschool cooperative to see if there are other groups or resources in your area.

 Northwestern understands the needs of homeschooled learners and will help guide you through the process.
 Nearly 50 percent of our PSEO students are homeschooled and approximately 10 percent of Northwestern's traditional undergraduate students have been homeschooled.